Giovanni Battista de Luca: Biography

 De Luca was born at Venosa, Basilicata, in 1614 of humble parentage.
-He took up the study of law at Naples in 1635.
+In 1631 he enrolled at the University of Naples – the liveliest centre for legal studies in Italy at the time –, where he studied law under Ferdinando Arias de Mesa, an eminent jurist of the School of Salamanca.
+He received his degree in law in 1635.
 After graduation, he practiced law as an advocate in Naples for five years.
+This was a decisive experience in his professional formation, allowing him not only to gain a profound knowledge of the current practice of the courts but also to develop a critical vision of the system of jus commune.
 An attack of pulmonary tuberculosis caused him to return to his native place, where he took up the bishop's vicariate.

-In 1645 De Luca went to Rome, where he soon won a high reputation for his legal ability and became one of Italy's pre-eminent advocates.
+In 1645 De Luca went to Rome, where he soon won a high reputation for his legal ability and became one of Italy's pre-eminent attorneys.
+In 1658 the king of Spain named de Luca his lawyer in order to defend his interests before the Roman Curia.
+He actively participated in the cultural life of Rome and attended the meetings of several learned societies, including the Royal Academy founded by Queen Christina of Sweden in 1680.
+He befriended the poet Tommaso Stigliani, who intended dedicating to him his unfinished treatise Sulla nobiltà.

+The support and protection of Nicola Herrera, the apostolic nuncio in Naples, of the Neapolitan cardinals Pier Luigi Carafa and Innico Caracciolo, and above all that of Niccolò Ludovisi, prince of Venosa, permitted De Luca to enter quickly into the most important circles at the papal court.
 As a close collaborator of the reform-minded pope Innocent XI, who acceded to the Holy See in 1676, he exerted influence over the organisation of the Roman Curia, but stirred up much enmity and jealousy among the conservative leaders of the Church, notably Innocent's secretary Agostino Favoriti.

 This caused his influence to wane over time.
 At an advanced age he became a priest and was made first referendary Utriusque Signaturae, then auditor of the Sacred Palace by Innocent, who finally in 1681 raised De Luca to the cardinalate.
 He died at Rome, on 5 February 1683.
+He was buried in the Church of Santo Spirito dei Napoletani.